mku11/Salmon-AES-CTR/libs/projects/salmon-libs-gradle/README.md

 Note: If you don't want to build the native library just remove the subproject from gradle.
 Salmon will use the Java default cipher for AES256.

-To build the native libraries you will need TinyAES
-To download Tiny Aes source code from the project root folder type: git submodule update --recursive --init

 To build the java and native libraries from the command line run:
 ```
 gradlew.bat build -x test --rerun-tasks